syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 Private Sub GetDataTable(dataset As DataSet)

-'List of syncfusion products name.
+'List of syncfusion products.

 Dim products As String() = {"DocIO", "PDF", "XlsIO"}

-'Add new Tables to the data set.
+'Adds new Tables to the data set.

 Dim row As DataRow

 dataset.Tables.Add()

-'Add fields to the Products table.
+'Adds fields to the Products table.

 dataset.Tables(0).TableName = "Products"